voxpupuli/puppet-hdm/README.md

 If you want to make use of the docker container, you need the following module:

-- puppetlabs/docker - min version 4.4.0
+- puppetlabs/docker - min version 4.4.0 - tested with v10.1.0

 If you want to install HDM using RVM, you need the following modules:

-- puppet/rvm - min version 2.0.0
+- puppet/rvm - min version 3.0.0
-- golja/gnupg - min version 1.2.3
+- golja/gnupg - min version 1.2.3 - for Puppet 8 a fork must be used: see https://github.com/dgolja/golja-gnupg/pull/42 and use https://github.com/flepoutre/golja-gnupg - master branch
-- puppetlabs/vcsrepo - min version 5.2.0
+- puppetlabs/vcsrepo - min version 7.0.0
-- puppet/systemd     - min version 3.10.0
+- puppet/systemd     - min version 8.1.0

 ### SLES and Docker module